blaenk/site/input/notes/react.markdown

 5. **Stores**: respond to actions they're interested in, receiving data payload, and emit "change" event
 8. **Views**: listen to "change" events and re-render accordingly either implicitly or explicitly; **back to #1**

 All data flows through the dispatcher which acts as a central hub.
 Actions are calls into the dispatcher and usually originate from user interactions with views.
 The dispatcher then invokes callbacks that the stores registered with it, thereby dispatching the data payloads contained within the actions to all stores.
 Within the registered callbacks, stores respond to the actions they're interested in and then emit a "change" event to alert controller-views to the fact that the data layer has been modified.
-The Controller-views listen to the change events and retrieve data from stores in an event handler, then call their own `rende` method via `setState` or `forceUpdate` to update themselves and all of their children.
+The Controller-views listen to the change events and retrieve data from stores in an event handler, then call their own `render` method via `setState` or `forceUpdate` to update themselves and all of their children.

 ## Dispatcher